Closing arguments in espionage trial of Wall Street Journal reporter will be Friday, court says

-YEKATERINBURG, Russia — (AP) — Closing arguments in the espionage trial of U.S. journalist Evan Gershkovich will be held Friday, a Russian court said, as the proceedings picked up speed in a case that has seen the reporter held in pre-trial custody for over a year.
+YEKATERINBURG, Russia — (AP) — Closing arguments in the espionage trial of U.S. journalist Evan Gershkovich will be held Friday, a court said, as the proceedings in Russia's highly politicized legal system picked up speed in a case that has seen the reporter behind bars for over a year.

 Gershkovich attended a trial session for a second day behind closed doors on Thursday, the court said.
 He faces charges that he, his employer and the U.S. government vehemently deny.